paplhjak/Facial-Age-Estimation-Benchmark-Databases/README.md

 This repository is a submodule of ["Facial-Age-Estimation-Benchmark"](https://github.com/paplhjak/Facial-Age-Estimation-Benchmark).

+**Important:** Due to limitations of git LFS, we recommend downloading the files from https://paplham.cloud/index.php/s/KSkaSPF7Btay2cb

 ## Prerequisites

 In order to replicate our data splits, we need to understand the structure of two file types, `databases` and `benchmarks`.